danielhelfand/lab-knative-serving/workshop/content/exercises/use-multiple-revisions.md

 to make use of multiple `Revisions` is to split how requests are routed to each `Revision`.

-If you remember from the previous section, the `TRAFFIC` property for the latest `Revision` is currently set to `100%`, meaning the only response for your `Service` will be `Hello Go Sample v2!`.
+If you remember from the previous section, the `TRAFFIC` property for the latest `Revision` is currently set to `100%`, meaning the only response from your `Service` will be `Hello Go Sample v2!`.

 To split the incoming requests to your `Service` between both of its `Revisions`, run the following command to grab the name of the first `Revision` for `helloworld-go`: